zhullyb/monyhar/monyhar/docs/design/sandbox.md

 The first three calls take an integer level parameter that goes from very strict to very loose; for example, the token level has 7 levels and the job level has 5 levels.
-Chromium renderers are typically run with the most strict level in all four mechanisms.
+Monyhar renderers are typically run with the most strict level in all four mechanisms.
 Finally, the last (desktop) policy is binary and can only be used to indicate if a target is run on an alternate desktop or not.